Making Tax Digital

-From 1st April 2019, if your business turns over more than £85,000 you’ll need to submit your VAT returns online, using approved accounting software.
+If your business turns over more than £85,000 you’ll need to submit your VAT returns online, using approved accounting software.

 There are significant advantages to going “digital” and we’ve been working with a number of our clients to help them streamline the way they do their accounts.